-- significant parenting problems that may be affecting the child's development - family conflict, including family breakdown - families under pressure due to a family member's physical or mental illness, substance abuse, disability or bereavement - young, isolated or unsupported families - significant social or economic disadvantage that may adversely impact on a child's care or development.
+- significant parenting problems that may be affecting the child's development - · family conflict, including family breakdown - families under pressure due to a family member's physical or mental illness, substance abuse, disability or bereavement - · young, isolated or unsupported families - significant social or economic disadvantage that may adversely impact on a child's care or development.

-16.3 What to do if there are welfare concerns
+What to do if there are welfare concerns

-- a) Speak to a Senior Staff Member or Child Protection Officer from the appropriate campus, or the Principal immediately - b) The Senior Staff Member or Child Protection Officer will follow the procedures for reporting abuse, allegations and welfare concerns i.e. notify the Principal, document discussion, seek assistance and contact the relevant government agencies where necessary c) The situation is to be monitored to ensure that issues are resolved and that the child and family are supported
+a) Speak to a Senior Staff Member or Member of the Welfare Committee from the appropriate campus, or the Principal immediately

+- b) The Senior Staff Member or Member of the Welfare Committee will follow the procedures for reporting abuse, allegations and welfare concerns i.e. notify the Principal, document discussion, seek assistance and contact the relevant government agencies where necessary - c) The situation is to be monitored to ensure that issues are resolved and that the child and family are supported

-16.4 In all circumstances of making a report, disclosure or referral:
+In all circumstances of making a report, disclosure or referral:

-If a reportable incident involving a staff member, volunteer, contractor, or student to student peer abuse (student sexual offending), or a welfare concern is disclosed to a Child Safety Officers or Senior Staff Member, and not directly to the Principal, the Child Safety Officers or Senior Staff Member must inform the College Principal of the incident, any actions taken and reports made.
+If a reportable incident involving a staff member, volunteer, contractor, or student to student peer abuse (student sexual offending), or a welfare concern is disclosed to a School Welfare Committee Member or Senior Staff Member, and not directly to the Principal, the School Welfare Committee member or Senior Staff Member must inform the College Principal of the incident, any actions taken and reports made.

-The Principal will keep the Board Chair(s) updated of any incidents of Reportable Conduct in their weekly catch up and/or the next Board meeting, as appropriate.
+The Principal will keep the Board Chair updated of any incidents of Reportable Conduct in their weekly catch up and/or the next Board meeting, as appropriate.

-If the Principal is the subject of the complaint, or there is a clear conflict of interest, the matter must be reported to the Board Chair(s) or Head of Human Resources, or the Principal's delegate.
-The Board Chair(s) or Head of Human Resources, or the Principal's delegate will then become the 'Head of School' for the purposes of responding to and reporting the reportable allegation.
+If the Principal is the subject of the complaint, or there is a clear conflict of interest, the matter must be reported to the Board Chair or CEO, or their delegate.
+The Board Chair or CEO (or their delegate) will then become the 'Head of School' for the purposes of responding to and reporting the reportable allegation.

-If the Principal is unavailable (e.g. on leave), the Principal's delegate, takes on the responsibility of reporting to the relevant authorities in the circumstance of Reportable Conduct or Mandatory Reporting.
-In all other cases, the Senior Staff Member or Child Protection Officer may do so, however the Principal must still be notified.
+If the Principal is unavailable (e.g. on leave), the CEO takes on the responsibility of reporting to the relevant authorities in the circumstance of Reportable Conduct or Mandatory Reporting.
+In all other cases, the Senior Staff Member or Member of the Welfare Committee may do so, however the Principal must still be notified.